ulfschneider/ulfschneider.github.io/_posts/blog/2012-07-10-five-dysfunctions.md

 I find the model useful to analyze team dysfunctions, isolate root causes and work through each layer, starting with the most basic and going to the top.
 E.g. if you can not establish a trustful environment you will not be able to get real commitments.

 The dysfunctions can be reformulated to give a positive direction.
 In order to come to a lively and performing team, the team should

 Layer|Try to achieve
 -----|--------------
-1|Establish a trustful environment
-2|Have an open and fair communication culture and engage in conflict around ideas 3|Commit to shared goals and decisions
+1|Establish a trustful environment, allowing oneself to be vulnerable 2|Have an open and fair communication culture and engage in conflict around ideas 3|Commit to shared goals and decisions
 4|Hold each other accountable against the shared goals and decisions